 On Tuesday, Sept.
 5, frustrated with the lack of local news coverage of then-approaching Hurricane Irma, I figured, what the heck, I used to be a journalist and I love the possibilities of social media, so I could do it myself.
 Facebook makes social media...read more

 By John Teets The man behind those personal messages and comments Hi, everybody.
 I’m John Teets.
 Linda Grist Cunningham has been Penn and I’ve been Teller since just after this thing started.
-I’ve stood quietly to the side doing folded-napkin tricks and sweeping up...read more
+I’ve stood quietly to the side doing folded-napkin tricks and...read more

 The temptation is to pack up supplies to send.
 Resist.
 Make a cash donation to a reputable, local charitable organization.
 Supplies, no matter how well intentioned, too often end in towering piles with no efficient way of distributing them.
 Cash is a far better...read more